On Nilpotent and Solvable Quasi-Einstein Manifolds: Classification of quasi-Einstein nilpotent Lie groups

-Abelian Lie groups are nilpotent as well.
-The next lemma will imply that the Abelian Lie groups are the only totally left-invariant quasi-Einstein nilpotent Lie group with with $\lambda=0.$ \begin{lemma} Let $N$ be a nilpotent Lie group with totally left-invariant quasi-Einstein metric.
-Then $\lambda=0$ if and only if $N$ is Abelian. \end{lemma} \begin{proof} Let $e_1,...,e_n$ be a left-invariant orthonormal basis of $\fn.$ Since $X$ is left-invariant, we can assume that $X=\alpha e_1$ for some $\alpha\in \bR.$ Suppose $\lambda=0.$ That means $\Ric{(e_i,e_i)}=0$ for all $2\leq i\leq n$ since $N$ is totally left-invariant quasi-Einstein.
-This is a contradiction to Remark \ref{formula}.
+where $e_i$'s form an orthonormal basis of $\fn.$ Several conclusions follow easily from the Ricci formula: \begin{rmk} By equation \eqref{nilpotent ricci formula}, the center of $\fn$ has non-negative Ricci curvature, and $[\fn,\fn]^{\perp}$, the orthogonal complement of the commutator, has non-positive Ricci curvature.
+In fact, \cite{MILNOR1976293} proves that for any left-invariant metric on a non-Abelian nilpotent Lie group, there exists a direction of strictly negative Ricci curvature and a direction of strictly positive Ricci curvature.
+Moreover, the vector with strictly negative Ricci curvature lies in $[\fn,\fn]^{\perp}$, while the vector with strictly positive curvature lies in $\fz(\fn)\cap [\fn,\fn]$.
+Note that $\fn \neq [\fn,\fn]$ by the nilpotency of $\fn$, hence $[\fn,\fn]^{\perp}$ is always non-empty.
+Furthermore, since $[\fn,\fn]$ is an ideal of $\fn$, the intersection $\fz(\fn) \cap [\fn,\fn]$ is also non-empty, as every ideal in a nilpotent Lie algebra intersects the center. \end{rmk} The next lemma will imply that the Abelian Lie groups are the only totally left-invariant quasi-Einstein nilpotent Lie group with $\lambda=0.$ \begin{lemma} Let $N$ be a nilpotent Lie group with totally left-invariant quasi-Einstein metric.
+Then $\lambda=0$ if and only if $N$ is Abelian. \end{lemma} \begin{proof} Let $e_1,...,e_n$ be an orthonormal basis of $\fn.$ Since $X$ is left-invariant, we can assume that $X=\alpha e_1$ for some $\alpha\in \bR.$ Suppose $\lambda = 0$.
+Then $\Ric(e_i, e_i) = 0$ for all $2 \leq i \leq n$, since $N$ is totally left-invariant quasi-Einstein.
+Regardless of the value of $\Ric(e_1, e_1)$, $\fn$ either has no vector with positive Ricci curvature, or no vector with negative Ricci curvature, or no vectors with nonzero Ricci curvature at all.
+This contradicts Remark \ref{formula}.
 Hence $N$ is Abelian.
-The proof of other direction is trivial.
-Since $N$ is Abelian, it is Ricci flat and hence $\lambda=0.$ \end{proof} The next theorem is the key towards a structure theorem for non-Abelian quasi-Einstein nilpotent Lie groups. \begin{thm} Suppose $(N,g,X)$ is a non-Abelian nilpotent Lie group that admits a left-invariant $m$-quasi-Einstein metric.
-Then \begin{enumerate}[i)]
+The proof of the other direction is trivial.
+Since $N$ is Abelian, it is Ricci flat and hence $\lambda=0,$ with $X=0.$ \end{proof} The next theorem provides some information about non-Abelian $m$-quasi-Einstein nilpotent Lie groups. \begin{thm} Suppose $(N,g,X)$ is a non-Abelian nilpotent Lie group that admits a totally left-invariant quasi-Einstein metric.
+Then \begin{enumerate}[i)] \item The Ricci curvature of $N$ has two eigenvalues, one with multiplicity one in the direction of central element and another with multiplicity $\dim N -1.$